Spotlight: Kathy McNeil, Appliqué Quilt Artist

-That is something I promised my husband when I started traveling to teach.
-I never want to be gone so much that I don’t have time to make at least two new quilts a year.
+I promised my husband when I started traveling to teach that I would not spend so much time on the road that I don’t have time to make at least two new quilts a year.
 I almost always take the summer months and November and December off.
 When I am home, it is not unusual to find me in my studio up to 10 hours a day.
 Remember this is my passion.
 I wake up excited every day if I get to quilt.

 How do you make the leap from an idea in your head to the art you produce?

 Mother Nature is a never ending source of ideas and inspiration.
 So most of my quilts feature landscapes or critters.
 Lately I have been stepping out of my box and leaping towards Modern improvisational pieces too.
 Usually my quilts begin by enlarging a photograph or sketch to the scale size of the completed quilt